 H-GAC will need to integrate data from these multiple sources into a single database.
-Integration
+Integration of data types into a single location would allow ease in access and data analysis.
+Data should be

 Monitoring Performance

 Evaluation of system performance and effectiveness should occur annually during the second half of the year to allow for the most recent year's data to be used in congestion management process analysis.
 This practice will keep the data current and consistent from year to year.
 Once per year, data should be shared in the H-GAC Annual Mobility Report.